Psychoactive drug: Recreation

 In some modern and ancient cultures, drug usage is seen as a status symbol.
 Recreational drugs are seen as status symbols in settings such as at nightclubs and parties.
 For example, in ancient Egypt, gods were commonly pictured holding hallucinogenic plants.

 Because there is controversy about regulation of recreational drugs, there is an ongoing debate about drug prohibition.
 Critics of prohibition believe that regulation of recreational drug use is a violation of personal autonomy and freedom.
 In the United States, critics have noted that prohibition or regulation of recreational and spiritual drug use might be unconstitutional, and causing more harm than is prevented.

-Some people who take psychoactive drugs experience drug or substance induced psychosis.
+Some people who take psychoactive drugs experience drug- or substance-induced psychosis.
 A 2019 systematic review and meta-analysis by Murrie et al. found that the pooled proportion of transition from substance-induced psychosis to schizophrenia was 25% (95% CI 18%–35%), compared with 36% (95% CI 30%–43%) for brief, atypical and not otherwise specified psychoses.
 Type of substance was the primary predictor of transition from drug-induced psychosis to schizophrenia, with highest rates associated with cannabis (6 studies, 34%, CI 25%–46%), hallucinogens (3 studies, 26%, CI 14%–43%) and amphetamines (5 studies, 22%, CI 14%–34%).
 Lower rates were reported for opioid (12%), alcohol (10%) and sedative (9%) induced psychoses.
 Transition rates were slightly lower in older cohorts but were not affected by sex, country of the study, hospital or community location, urban or rural setting, diagnostic methods, or duration of follow-up.

 Ritual and spiritual

+Offerings

+Alcohol and tobacco (nicotine) have been and are used as offerings in various religions and spiritual practices.
+Coca leaves have been used as offerings in rituals.

+Alcohol

+According to the Catholic Church, the sacramental wine used in the Eucharist must contain alcohol.
+Canon 924 of the present Code of Canon Law (1983) states:

+§3 The wine must be natural, made from grapes of the vine, and not corrupt.

+Psychoactive use

+Entheogen

 Certain psychoactives, particularly hallucinogens, have been used for religious purposes since prehistoric times.
 Native Americans have used peyote cacti containing mescaline for religious ceremonies for as long as 5700 years.
 The muscimol-containing Amanita muscaria mushroom was used for ritual purposes throughout prehistoric Europe.

 The use of entheogens for religious purposes resurfaced in the West during the counterculture movements of the 1960s and 70s.
 Under the leadership of Timothy Leary, new spiritual and intention-based movements began to use LSD and other hallucinogens as tools to access deeper inner exploration.
 In the United States, the use of peyote for ritual purposes is protected only for members of the Native American Church, which is allowed to cultivate and distribute peyote.
 However, the genuine religious use of peyote, regardless of one's personal ancestry, is protected in Colorado, Arizona, New Mexico, Nevada, and Oregon.